MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Get-AzureRmWebAppSlot.md

 ### Example 1: Get information about the specified slot
 ```
-Get-AzureRmWebApp -ResourceGroupName "Default-Web-WestUS" -Name "WebAppStandard" -Slot "Slot001"
+PS C:\> Get-AzureRmWebAppSlot -ResourceGroupName "Default-Web-WestUS" -Name "WebAppStandard" -Slot "Slot001"
 ```

-This example gets the slot named "Slot001" of the web app named "WebAppStandard" that belongs to the "Default-Web-WestUS" resource group.
+This command gets the slot named "Slot001" of the web app named "WebAppStandard" that belongs to the "Default-Web-WestUS" resource group.

 ## PARAMETERS